mrclgb/library-management/README.md

 * Add user
 * Record borrowing history

-There are still a few errors needed to be update.
+There are still a few bugs